-470.1 Overview Dorm monitors (aka dorm moms) provide the emotional foundation the campers need while on their Tech Trek adventure, look out for the girls' best interests and consider their needs, ensuring they get where they need to be and do what they need to do, and that they are treated with respect and concern.
-470.2 The qualifications for the dorm monitor are to: Qualifications Enjoy working with 11-14 year old girls and have good negotiating skills and flexibility.
-Remain on campus for the duration of the camp and arrive early (for orientation and training) according to the camp director's instructions.
-Must be an AAUW California member.
-Be responsible for between 7-10 campers, serving both as their advocate and enforcer of camp rules and ensuring they get where they need to go, have fun, and stay safe.
-It is required that dorm monitors be over the age of 18 and strongly recommended that they be over 21.
-470.3 Duties Know where assigned campers are at all times.
-Attend any staff meetings as required by the camp director.
-Hold regular dorm group meetings and assist in any other camp activities for the dorm group.
-Assist in classrooms and on field trips as needed by the camp director.
-Be willing and able to intervene and deal with potential minor difficulties between campers, homesickness, and limited discipline issues.
-Receive training as a mandated reporter.
+Dorm monitors provide the social-emotional foundation the campers need while on their Tech Trek adventure.
+They look out for the girls' best interests and consider their needs, ensuring they get where they need to be and do what they need to do, and that they are treated with respect and concern.

+The qualifications for the dorm monitor are to:

+- Enjoy working with 12-14 year old girls and have good negotiating skills and flexibility. - Remain on campus for the duration of the camp and arrive early (for orientation and training) according to the camp director's instructions. - Must be an AAUW California member. - Be responsible for between 7-10 campers, serving both as their advocate and enforcer of camp rules and ensuring they get where they need to go, have fun, and stay safe. - It is required that dorm monitors be over the age of 18 and strongly recommended that they be over 21.

+- Know where assigned campers are at all times. - Attend any staff meetings as required by the camp director. - Hold regular dorm group meetings and assist in any other camp activities for the dorm group. - Assist in classrooms and on field trips as needed by the camp director. - Be willing and able to intervene and deal with potential minor difficulties between campers, homesickness, and limited discipline issues. - Receive training as a mandated reporter.
 A mandated reporter is a person who, because of his or her profession, is legally required to report any suspicion of child abuse or neglect to the relevant authorities.
 These laws are in place to prevent children from being abused and to end any possible abuse or neglect at the earliest possible stage.
 The Camp Director maintains the responsibility to report cases to the appropriate authorities.